sweattep/modern_quotes/README.md

 >What's your alma mater?
 Books

 >The creating individual is always more important than any established style or system

+>in regard to what is important, we are passive; where we are active it is over trivialities

 >I had trouble making tough decisions.
 I was not any good at the job interview process, and I made mistakes.
 I found it very difficult to fire anyone.
 I didn't make major decisions that required some boldness, like adding new cities.